Heart Evangelista: 1998–2008: Star Magic

-Evangelista was discovered by a talent scout at age 13 and joined Star Magic's Star Circle Batch 9 in 1999.
-She made her television debut in 2000 as part of the youth-oriented ABS-CBN series G-mik!, where she played the role of Missy and quickly became popular among teen audiences.
-Her G-mik! role earned her early accolades, including a PMPC Star Award for Best New Female TV Personality in 2001.
-Throughout the early 2000s, Evangelista and her love team partner John Prats starred in teen-focused programs like G-mik! and Berks, and co-hosted the variety show ASAP.
+Evangelista joined Star Magic's Star Circle Batch 9 in 1999 when she was thirteen.
+She made her television debut in 2000 as part of the ABS-CBN series G-mik!, where she played the role of Missy.
+Her G-mik! role earned her a PMPC Star Award for Best New Female TV Personality in 2001.
+Evangelista and her love team partner John Prats starred in teen-focused programs like G-mik! and Berks, and co-hosted the variety show ASAP.

-In film, Evangelista appeared in various romantic comedies and dramas aimed at young audiences.
-She made her film debut in Trip (2001) and gained notice in My First Romance (2003), a two-part film where she was paired with John Prats.
-Evangelista also had supporting roles in major films such as the comedy Ang Tanging Ina (2003) and the romance Bcuz of U (2004).
-By 2004, Evangelista and Prats's love-team pairing had ended and the management had decided to pair her with Geoff Eigenmann; the two starred in Bcuz of U.

-In 2004, she and Eigenmann joined the primetime television drama Hiram alongside Kris Aquino and Anne Curtis, for which she received a Star Award for Best Drama Actress nomination.
+Evangelista and John appeared in My First Romance (2003), a two-part film.
+She had supporting roles in the comedy Ang Tanging Ina (2003) and the romance Bcuz of U (2004) with Geoff Eigenmann.
+In 2004, she and Eigenmann joined the television drama Hiram alongside Kris Aquino and Anne Curtis, for which she received a nomination for Best Drama Actress.
 Around the same time, Evangelista became a video jockey for the music channel Myx.

 In 2005, Evangelista took on the lead role of Eden in ABS-CBN's fantasy-action series Panday, starring opposite Jericho Rosales.
 In 2006, Evangelista left Star Magic and signed a contract with Manila Genesis Entertainment under Angeli Pangilinan-Valenciano, the wife of singer Gary Valenciano and the sister of Senator Kiko Pangilinan.
-While Evangelista still starred in ABS-CBN films and programs, she was no longer under an exclusive contract with the network.
-Nonetheless, Evangelista refused to work with other networks.
 In 2007, she ended her stint as a VJ on Myx.
-She starred in a television adaptation of the 1992 drama film Hiram na Mukha, opposite Geoff Eigenmann.
-She also appeared briefly on Pangarap na Bituin, and in the reformatted version of Your Song under the title "Muntik Na Kitang Minahal".
-In 2008, Evangelista chose not to renew her contract with Genesis and left ABS-CBN.
+She starred in a television adaptation of the 1992 drama film Hiram na Mukha, again opposite Geoff Eigenmann.
+She was in Pangarap na Bituin, andYour Song under the title "Muntik Na Kitang Minahal".
+In 2008, Evangelista left ABS-CBN.